 Due for publication in September, 2013, Practical People Engagement will provide change leaders with a rich reference of practices and techniques on how to influence and lead people to new solutions.

 Written by Patrick Mayfield, who previously co-authored Managing Successful Programmes, this new book is primarily aimed at project managers, although anyone else involved in leading change will find it valuable.
-He said: "I used to teach, that the job of project management was essentially about applying certain planning techniques, and controlling projects to those plans: that it was all about plans, documents, tasks and processes.
+He said: "I used to think that the job of project management was essentially about applying certain planning techniques, and controlling projects to those plans: that it was all about plans, documents, tasks and processes.
 But I don't believe that any more.
-While such things are important, there is a key ingredient missing.”
+While such things are important, there is a vital ingredient missing.”

 The book, Patrick explains, follows on from research he conducted with his colleagues at his own company, pearcemayfield, into how high performing project managers and programme managers not only thought differently but actually behaved differently.
 One of the striking differences was the amount of time they spent in purposeful conversations with key people in and around their projects and programmes.
 "This time spent investing in relationships was somehow connected to the results they got.
 It clearly seemed to remove delays, shortened time to delivery and saved costs," he said.